 Under God, education should be at the heart of the Diocese, with children, young people and school communities feeling a valued and fulfilled part of the Diocesan family.
 Good practice should be disseminated, with a clear understanding of the difference a Church school can make to the spiritual, moral and educational development of its pupils.
 The Board should strive to be at the forefront nationally and have a care for Christians working in community schools.

 Richard Noake, Diocesan Director of Education

 For more about the Diocese in Huddersfield, click here.

 St Thomas' Church, Bradley

 St Thomas Bradley is a Church called by God to live out the Gospel of Christ by the power of the Holy Spirit, using the gifts that God is giving his Church, through prayer, praise and worship.
 Based on discovering and celebrating Gods revealed purpose for our lives led by a team of worship leaders and a lively music group.
 Children are very much part of our worshiping Church, taking part in the services and in their own special groups.
 We are a Church that strives very much to be an active part of the community, by reaching into Bradley and welcoming groups into the Church building.

-To view St Thomas' Church, click here.
+To view the St Thomas' Church website, click here.